Oct 06, 2021

 Do I Need a New Certificate of Location?
 Your Complete Guide

-Did you know that nearly every real estate transaction in Quebec gets delayed because of outdated certificates of location?
-As a real estate broker, I’ve seen this scenario play out countless times.
-Let me break down everything you need to know about this crucial document.
+Did you know that outdated certificates of location are one of the top reasons real estate transactions in Quebec get delayed?
+As a real estate broker, I’ve seen this happen time and time again.
+Let’s break down everything you need to know about this crucial document so you can avoid unnecessary roadblocks.

-Think of it as your property’s passport.
-It tells the complete story of your home’s legal status and physical characteristics.
+Think of it as your property’s passport—it tells the complete story of your home’s legal and physical characteristics.

 When Do You Need a New Certificate?

-Here’s where things get interesting.
-There are two main triggers that’ll require you to get a new certificate:
+There are two main reasons you may need a new certificate:

 • Adding a deck or patio